MickaelBlet/Libc_mock/README.md

 }

 TEST(mockf, example_write) {
-    // initialize a instance of write mock MOCKF_INIT(write);
+    // Initialize an instance of the write mock MOCKF_INIT(write);

-    // simply use EXPECT_CALL with MOCKF
+    // Use EXPECT_CALL with MOCKF
     MOCKF_EXPECT_CALL(write, (0, _, _))
-        .WillRepeatedly(write()); // use write action
+        .WillRepeatedly(write()); // Use the write action

     {
-        // enable mock
+        // Enable mock
         MOCKF_GUARD(write);
-        // use mock
+        // Use mock
         EXPECT_EQ(write(0, "mock", sizeof("mock") - 1), -42);
-    } // disable mock
+    } // Mock is disabled here

-    // use real write function
+    // Use the real write function
     write(STDOUT_FILENO, "write: use real\n", sizeof("write: use real\n") - 1);
 }
 ```